 Advocating Success for Kids (ASK) Program

-Our multi-disciplinary team of experts in developmental medicine, social work, education and psychology work together to:
+ASK serves about 250 children in the Boston area each year.
+Our multidisciplinary team of experts in developmental medicine, social work, education and psychology work together to:

-develop an understanding of the child in their environment and propose interventions that reduce barriers to success at multiple levels
+- develop an understanding of your child in his environment and propose interventions that reduce barriers to success at multiple levels

-educate parents about child development and negotiating school systems while empowering families to become better advocates for their children
+- help educate parents about child development and negotiating school systems while empowering families to become better advocates

-- disseminate specialty knowledge to teachers and community practitioners to better serve children with unique learning, emotional or developmental needs
+- disseminate specialty knowledge to teachers to better serve children with unique learning, emotional or developmental needs